BonBon-exchange/bonbon-browser/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/BonBon-exchange/bonbon-web-browser)

-BonBon is a browser offering an innovative interface and a total privacy.
+BonBon is a browser offering an innovative interface and privacy.
+Nothing is collected, we don't have any database nor any backend.
+We use [Nucleus.sh](https://www.nucleus.sh/) to provide us analytics about app usage and app errors.

 <p align="right">(<a href="#top">back to top</a>)</p>